 We have mainly talked about the remote system problems for

-No route to host but in some cases the problem may be related with our network and systems.
+No route to host but in some cases, the problem may be related to our network and systems.
 We can check this with the simple

 ping command like below.

 Remote System Firewall Block

 Firewalls are main utility used for security systems.
 Servers or corporate networks generally utilize firewalls to prevent access to internal systems and ports.
 So this can prevent to access our target host.
 Contact with the remote network administrator.

 DNS Cannot Be Resolved